dlion/dryrun/_posts/2017-08-09-stairway2vim.md

 ---
-title: "Stairway to vim"
+title: Stairway to vim
-description: "Today I started to work on a Scala project, I spend most of my time using vim (or in this case neovim) so I started to looking for plugins to write Scala using [neo]vim."
+description: Today I started to work on a Scala project, I spend most of my time using vim (or in this case neovim) so I started to looking for plugins to write Scala using [neo]vim.
 tags:
-  - Programming
+- engineering
 cover: "/assets/images/covers/scala.png"
 ---

 Today I started to work on a [Scala project](https://scala-lang.org/), I spend most of my time using vim (or in this case neovim) so I started to looking for plugins to write Scala using [neo]vim.